sanagama/vscode-mssql/README.md

-# Microsoft SQL Server support in VS Code
+# Microsoft SQL Server support in VS Code [Prototype]

+## This extension is not actively maintained.
+Install the [mssql](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql) extension from Microsoft instead of this one.

-##What is it?
+## What is it?
 This extension is a proof of concept that adds MSSQL support to Visual Studio Code and let's you:
 * Connect to your database in [SQL Server](https://aka.ms/sqlserver) running on-premises or in the cloud, [Azure SQL Database](https://aka.ms/sqldb) and [Azure SQL Data Warehouse](https://aka.ms/sqldw)
 * Type T-SQL statements, scripts and queries in the Visual Studio Code editor window